mattrosi/WP16/outline.md

 ## Surveyed Appliance Desire

+- we estimate the percentage of households owning an appliance post electrification using survey responses
 - approach one: for low access areas, add the population currently owning appliances and add the population that doesn't own one but claims that they will buy